 It is not anticipated that the proposed domestic and lawn & garden uses will have a negative impact on the soil quality, stability, or moisture content.
-The soils can be described as fluvent alluvium, consisting of well-drained very gravelly loamy sand, formed from geologically recent floodplain activity.
-These soils are classified under hydrologic soil Group A, having low runoff potential and high infiltration rates.
-This soil type contains less than 5 percent calcium carbonate, indicating an unlikely risk of saline seep.
+The soils can be described as andeptic cryoboralfs (sandy till morraines), consisting of well-drained silt loam, very gravelly sandy clay loam, and very gravelly sandy loam, formed from geologically recent glacial activity.
+These soils are classified under hydrologic soil Group B, having moderately low runoff potential and moderately high infiltration rates.
+This soil type contains a maximum of 35 percent calcium carbonate, indicating a low risk of saline seep.